bonnopc/slate-editor/README.md

 * Make ordered or unordered list or nested list,
 * Hotkeys to make text **bold**, *italic* or ~~Strikethrough~~,
 * 'Tab' or 'Shift + Tab' to go up or down to a tab indent level,
-* A configurable limit on the number of top-level block nodes in the editor
+* A configurable limit on the number of top-level block nodes in the editor,
+* Stores saved data into your localStorage, and also can retrieve them using an unique ID.

 ## Author
 Prosenjit Chowdhury - [bonnopc](https://github.com/bonnopc)